 If you are facing criminal charges relating to prescription drugs and driving laws, you must hire an attorney immediately.
 Mr. Shafran at Weinstein Legal will begin working on your case right away.
 He will look for all evidence that led up to the arrest and ensure that law enforcement did not break any legal protocol.
 If your legal team determines that the police did break protocol, it may be possible to have your charge dismissed.

 Additionally, Mr. Shafran will fight aggressively to have your charges reduced if there are no grounds for dismissal.
 At Weinstein Legal, your goals are our goals too and we do not want to see you lose your driver’s license, pay any fines, or spend time in jail.
 We will stop at nothing to protect your rights.

 To present a defense that clears your name and proves your innocence, Mr. Shafran will look at police reports and see whether you were drug tested at the time of the incident.
 If there is no documentation that drugs were in your system at the time of your arrest you may be able to avoid a conviction.

 At Weinstein Legal, our phone lines are available 24-hours a day, 365-days a year.
 There is never a time when your call will go unanswered.
 We provide free case evaluations, quickly and confidentially.

 If you are facing charges for driving under the influence of prescription drugs, do not wait.
-Contact us as soon as possible so that we can begin working on your defense to assure the best possible outcome in court.
+Contact our dedicated DUI attorneys as soon as possible so that we can begin working on your defense to assure the best possible outcome in court.

 Call Weinstein Legal today at 888-626-1108.